-Bannetons, the rite of passage that signifies a happy home-cook changing from a casual loaf baker to a budding artisan bread maestro is the day you buy your first BakeryBits banneton.
-Its arrival marks the day you start to craft the shape and crust of your bread more finely, and from that point onwards your baking will never be the same again.
+The rite of passage that signifies the change from happy home baker to budding artisan bread maestro begins perhaps at the moment you start to unwrap the banneton that you finally decided you had to order from BakeryBits.
+This is the day you start to craft the shape and crust of your bread more finely, and from that point onwards, your baking will never be the same again.
 Especially on those occasional days when the dough sticks to it infuriatingly.

 What is a banneton?

 If you don’t own one yet, here’s what it is and what it’s used for: ‘banneton’ is a French word meaning ‘bread basket’.
-Traditionally wicker, woven from reeds and usually lined with linen, as the dough would stick less to the flat fibres of flax.
+Traditionally wickerwork, woven from reeds and usually lined with linen, as the dough would stick less to the flat fibres of woven flax.
 Today the name is also sometimes used for the German ‘brotformen’ - in English shortened to ‘brotform’ - that are often made from rattan or cane, without a cloth liner.
-Further reading here.

 The inside of the banneton is dusted with flour, as is the shaped dough, with the dough then placed inside, upside-down (with the seam of the dough upwards), to be flipped out later onto a peel, oven loader, tray or baking plate and into the oven.
 This means that the upper crust of the dough is protected during rising by being pressed against the cloth or rattan and that it dries out very slightly as the floured surface absorbs a little of its moisture.